Deterministic Identification Over Channels With Power Constraints: Definitions and Related Works

 \subsection{Notation}

 We use the following notation conventions throughout.
 Calligraphic letters $\X,\Y,\Z,\ldots$ are used for finite sets.
 Lowercase letters $x,y,z,\ldots$ stand for constants and values of random variables, and uppercase letters $X,Y,Z,\ldots$ stand for random variables.
 The distribution of a random variable $X$ is specified by a probability mass function (pmf) $p_X(x)$ over a finite set $\X$.
 The set of all pmfs over $\X$ is denoted by $\P(\X)$, $H(X)$, and $I(X ;Y)$ are the entropy and mutual information, respectively; all logarithms and information quantities are taken to the $2$.
 We use $x^j=(x_1,x_{2},\ldots,x_j)$ to denote a sequence of letters from $\X$.
 A random sequence $X^n$ and its distribution $p_{X^n}(x^n)$ are defined accordingly.
 The set of consecutive natural numbers from $1$ through $M$ is denoted by $[\![M]\!]$.
-The Hamming distance between two sequences $a^n$ and $b^n$ is defined as the number of positions for which the sequences have different symbols, i.e. $d_H(a^n,b^n) = |\{ t\in [\![n]\!]~;~a_t\neq b_t \}|$.
-The $n$-dimensional Hamming sphere of radius $n\epsilon$ that is centered at $a^n$ is defined as
+The Hamming distance between two sequences $a^n$ and $b^n$ is defined as the number of positions for which the sequences have different symbols, i.e.,